-Councillor Amanda Taylor, County Councillor for Queens Edith's Division, was invited to address the Joint Assembly.
+Councillor Amanda Taylor, County Councillor for Queens Edith's Division, was invited to address the Executive Board.
 While welcoming the GCP's principles of improving active travel infrastructure and road safety, she argued that the proposals fell short of such objectives due to the cancellation of one of the Phase 1 schemes to construct an underpass close to the Gog Magog Hills and Wandlebury Country Park on the A1307.
-Highlighting the danger currently faced by those crossing the road in the area, particularly those crossing to reach the bus stop for services in to Cambridge, she informed the Joint Assembly that the scheme's cancellation, which had been announced without prior consultation, was a cause of surprise.
-Expressing concern over the lack of evidence for the decision, she questioned why the LLF and other stakeholders had not been consulted before the scheme had been cancelled, and requested that the GCP review the decision and reconvene the LLF in order to establish dialogue with the public.
-The Transport Director acknowledged the lack of consultation and committed to holding consultations with all affected stakeholders, emphasising that final decisions would not be made until this had occurred.
+Highlighting the danger currently faced by those crossing the road in the area, particularly those crossing to reach the bus stop for services in to Cambridge, she informed the Executive Board that the scheme's cancellation had been announced without prior consultation, although she acknowledged that it was agreed at the Joint Assembly to reconsider the issue following further consultation.
+Expressing concern over the lack of evidence for the decision, she sought clarification on who had made the decision to cancel the project and how it aligned with the aforementioned principles.
+The Transport Director acknowledged that further consultation was required and had been arranged, while the planning application had been withdrawn in order to allow such discussions and work to continue.